Binyamin-Brion/Code-Editor/README.md

 This allows me to quickly put in proper PDH commands without having to keep going to Microsoft's documentation.

    PDH refers to utilities that Microsoft provides to get performance data about a program.
-It can be used from the command line (CMD.exe) to get data  of the entire program, but code that calls those utilites can be placed within code to measure specific parts of a program.
+It can be used from the command line (CMD.exe) to get data  of the entire program, but calls to those utilites can be placed within code to measure specific parts of a program.

    This program works using the following steps: